2013 – Gluten Free Living

 Add diced leeks.
 Leeks provide a wonderful aroma and flavor to your casseroles.
 They are also great in soups.

-Add orange or yellow bell pepper cut in long strips.
+Add red, orange and yellow bell pepper cut in long strips.

 Add crushed tomatoes.

-Add basil and oregano.
+Add finely minced garlic, basil and oregano.
 The original recipe calls for allspice but I’ve always eliminated that from the recipe because it seemed an odd addition.
 I would recommend fennel seed or a chopped up fennel bulb for more flavor if you desire it, however.

 Add the spaghetti squash.
 This was really a whopper.
 I probably should have added more crushed tomatoes to make this a little more tomato-ey.